 Setting Realistic and Achievable Goals

-Setting achievable goals are literally important for a super successful day, week, month and year!
+Setting achievable goals is literally important for a super successful day, week, month and year!
 Setting a goal means that you definitely seek for something unusual and uncommon but achievable.
 Goals are just like wishes, but this time, they aren’t something off limit that you have tiny chances of getting.

 Goals give us something to focus on, something to put our mind to and be directed on, but it goes beyond just setting goals, we should also know what we intend to achieve and be ready for difficulties and unusual experiences.